Facts about the animal kingdom

 The differences between invertebrates and vertebrates

 Let's differentiate between vertebrates and invertebrates.
-All mammals, birds, reptiles and amphibians are vertebrates.
-Invertebrates on the other hand, are made up of several more groups.
-Although humans are much more aware of the former group, around a whopping 98% of all animal species on the planet are invertebrates.
+All mammals, birds, reptiles, and amphibians are vertebrates.
+Invertebrates, on the other hand, make up several more groups.
+Although humans are much more familiar with vertebrates, around a whopping 98% of all animal species on the planet are invertebrates.
 Impressive statistic, isn't it?

 Invertebrates are:-